How to remove money from a company tax effectively

 The case of DSHE Holdings (Receivers and Managers Appointed) v Abboud NSWSC 673 is a stark warning.

-Directors often “borrow” money from their company.
-This is the single most dangerous area of tax law for private company owners.
+Mum and Dad can “borrow” money from their company.
+However, this is the single most dangerous area of tax law for company owners.

 The ATO Myth: “My Company’s Money is My Money”

-The ATO debunks this myth every year.
-A private company is a separate legal entity.
+The ATO debunks this myth in every desktop audit.
+A company is a separate legal entity.
 Treating its bank account like your personal wallet triggers Division 7A.

 A Family Court order (under the Family Law Act 1975) orders your company to transfer a $500,000 asset to your ex-spouse.
 This is common in property settlements.